khayliang/nn-numpy/README.md

 # nn-numpy
-Basic neural network build only with NumPy
+Basic neural network build only with NumPy (that doesn't currently work)